 2. Run the nullness checker on the class.
-Either run this from the command line:
+Either run this command:

 '''

 javac -processor checkers.nullness.NullnessChecker GetStarted.java

 '''

 or compile from within your IDE, which you have customized to use the JSR 308 compiler and to pass the extra arguments.